beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 I'm assuming CDI exposes the ability to instantiate and destroy CDI beans via a `BeanManager` interface.

+#### Option 1: Add a Method to inject the BeanManager instance on Bean Validation bootstrap sequence

 One approach would be to let the container set a `BeanManager` instance

     ValidatorFactory factory = Validation